johnfanv2/LenovoLegionLinux/README.md

 ### How to do a BIOS upgrade or reset to fix a problem?
 The easiest way is to downgrade to a older version and then upgrade to the current version again.
 Also test it with the old version.
+You can also just try reset the embedded controller with:
+- shutdown laptop, unplug everything (charger, USB, ...)
+- press AND HOLD power button for 60 seconds; keep holding even if the it turns on
+- after 60 seconds release power button
+- press power button shortly to turn laptop on

 ### What does quiet, balanced, or performance mode do?